usememos/memos/README.md

 Memos should now be running at [http://localhost:5230](http://localhost:5230).
 If the `~/.memos/` does not have a `memos_prod.db` file, then `memos` will auto generate it.

-⚠️ Please DO NOT use `dev` of docker image if you have no experience.
+⚠️ Please DO NOT use `dev` tag of docker image if you have no experience.

 ## 🏗 Development